 June 2015 – Junior Branch Assembly

 Mary-Anne visited the boys at the Junior Branch to update them on the pipeline project.
 Max and Adonis won the flip-flops design competition.

 April 2015 – Flip-flop design competition

-Junior school boys were busy designing flip-flops for the competition along the theme of “advice from kids”.
-The two winners of the competition will get their design created and we will fit the comments from all the other boys onto a range for Summer 2015.
+Junior school boys designed flip-flops for the competition along the theme of “advice from kids”.
+The two winners of the competition got their design created and the comments from all the other boys were fit onto a range for Summer 2015.